official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 had “no truer friend than Great Britain” and thanked Mr Blair for crossing the “ocean to show his unity of purpose”.[^50]

-[^45] Letter Manning to McDonald, 20 September 2001, ‘Prime Minister’s Visit to Washington on 20 September: Dinner with President Bush’.
+[^45]: Letter Manning to McDonald, 20 September 2001, ‘Prime Minister’s Visit to Washington on 20 September: Dinner with President Bush’.
-[^46] Final Report of the National Commission on Terrorist Attacks Upon the United States.
+[^46]: Final Report of the National Commission on Terrorist Attacks Upon the United States.
-[^47] Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^47]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown [^48] Public hearing, 18 January 2010, page 16.
+The Burden of Power: Countdown
+[^48]: Public hearing, 18 January 2010, page 16.
-[^49] Public hearing, 26 November 2009, page 22.
+[^49]: Public hearing, 26 November 2009, page 22.
-[^50] The White House, 20 September 2001, Address to a Joint Session of Congress and the American
+[^50]: The White House, 20 September 2001, Address to a Joint Session of Congress and the American

 328

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 95. President Bush stated that the evidence for responsibility for the attacks on 11 September pointed to “a collection of loosely affiliated terrorist organizations” known